UoB-COMSM0166/2025-group-14/README.md

 We made three main changes to the game in response to this:
 - First, we implemented game control flow logic that meant that the player moves through a an introduction screen before proceeding on to the gameplay.
 This introduction screen details the narrative background to the game, as well as giving a brief overview of the controls and rules of the game before the player starts playing.
-- Our second change was that, if the player still feels unsure of how to play the game, they have the option to play a 'Level 0' Tutorial level in which all of the controls and hazards of the game (movement controls, health damage, collision, pursuit, repair, garbage collection) are described, demonstrated, and they are asked to perform them one-by-one to learn how they work and what they look like.
+- Our second change was that, if the player still feels unsure of how to play the game, they have the option to play a Tutorial level in which all of the controls and hazards of the game (movement controls, health damage, collision, pursuit, repair, garbage collection) are described, demonstrated, and they are asked to perform them one-by-one to learn how they work and what they look like.
 - Finally, we have provided options for the player to play the game on three different difficulty levels: Easy, Medium and Difficult, to suit different levels of ability and confidence.
-Differences between the levels were informed from the results of the quantitative evaluation, and involve differences in health damage over time, collision damage, maximum health of the player, the speed/ameuverability of the pursuer, and the length of time that collecting garbage freezes the pursuer.
+Differences between the levels were informed from the results of the quantitative evaluation, and involve differences in health damage over time, collision damage, maximum health of the player, the speed/manoeuvrability of the pursuer, and the length of time that collecting garbage freezes the pursuer.

 ##### Winning/losing conditions are unclear